Midnight Cowboy: Production

+"I'm walkin' here!"

+One of the most famous lines in Midnight Cowboy is Hoffman's exclamation "I'm walkin' here!" as a taxi cab approaches him and Voight at a traffic intersection.
+The line reached number 27 on AFI's 100 Years...100 Movie Quotes, but its origin is subject to differing accounts.

+Hoffman stated, in an installment of Bravo's Inside the Actors Studio, there were many takes of this scene, with the actors hoping to arrive at the crosswalk and continue their dialogue while walking across the street without interruption.
+In that take, they were able to cross the road without waiting, but a cab unexpectedly ran the red light and nearly hit them.
+Hoffman wanted to say, "We're doing a movie here!" and can be heard beginning to say as such in the final film, but he ultimately changed his sentence halfway and stayed in character as he berated the driver with "I'm walkin' here!".
+As such, the cab driver's angry response is also unscripted.

+However, Jerome Hellman disputes the notion that it was an ad-lib on the two-disc DVD set of Midnight Cowboy.
+The scene, which originally had Ratso pretend to be hit by a taxi to feign an injury, is written into the first draft of the original script.

 Reception

 Critical response to the film has been largely positive.
 Vincent Canby's lengthy 1969 review in The New York Times was blunt: "a slick, brutal (but not brutalizing) movie version of ...
 Herlihy's 1965 novel.
 It is tough and good in important ways, although its style is oddly romantic and at variance with the laconic material. ...
 As long as the focus is on this world of cafeterias and abandoned tenements, of desperate conjunctions in movie balconies and doorways, of ketchup and beans and canned heat, Midnight Cowboy is so rough and vivid that it's almost unbearable. ...
 Midnight Cowboy often seems to be exploiting its material for sensational or comic effect, but it is ultimately a moving experience that captures the quality of a time and a place.
 It's not a movie for the ages, but, having seen it, you won't ever again feel detached as you walk down West 42nd Street, avoiding the eyes of the drifters, stepping around the little islands of hustlers and closing your nostrils to the smell of rancid griddles."

 Gene Siskel of the Chicago Tribune said of the film: "I cannot recall a more marvelous pair of acting performances in any one film."
+Pauline Kael wrote: "The point of the movie must be to offer us some insight into the two derelicts ...
+But Schlesinger keeps pounding away at America, determined to expose how horrible the people are ...
+If he could extend the same sympathy to the other Americans he makes to them, the picture might make better sense ... yet the two actors and the simple Of Mice and Men kind of relationship at the heart of the story save the picture."